mkfizi/tailstart-saas/README.md

 * Modal
 * Sidebar

-### Built-in CLI Command

-Tailboard include some built-in NPM CLI commands which purpose is to build CSS file containing TailwindCSS classes that are present in the project.
-These commands consists as below:

-* `npm run tailwind` ─ Run Tailwind CLI and build CSS.
-* `npm run tailwind-watch` ─ Run Tailwind CLI and build CSS in watch mode.
-* `npm run tailwind-build` ─ Run Tailwind CLI and build CSS for production.

-These commands are declared in `package.json` and can be customize according to project's path preferences.

 ### Dark Mode Toggle

 Tailboard include a dark mode toggle built using vanilla Javascript which utilizes dark mode feature in TailwindCSS.
 Dark mode theme switches between value of `theme` key stored in browser's local storage.
 If the key is not existed when the site is loaded for the first time, dark mode theme will uses value according to device's current theme setting.

 You may customize dark mode scripts located in `app.js` that suits your need.

 ### Viewport Fix for Mobile Browsers

 Tailboard include a fix for the notorious [viewport issue on mobile browsers](https://stackoverflow.com/questions/37112218/css3-100vh-not-constant-in-mobile-browser) where it calculate the actual browser's viewport and append the value on targeted classes that use 'vh' unit on it's properties.

-Targeted classes are defined in `tailwind.config.js` by adding `calc(var(--vh, 1vh) * [number])`
-on defined properties where `[number]` is the number of the viewport height.
+Targeted classes are defined in `tailwind.config.js` by adding `calc(var(--vh, 1vh) * [number])` on defined properties where `[number]` is the number of the viewport height.
 By default Tailboard append this value on `min-h-screen` and `h-screen` classes.

-Here is an on how to extend this feature on other existing or custom classes that uses 'vh' unit on it's properties:
+Here is an example on how to extend this feature on other existing or custom classes that uses 'vh' unit on it's properties:

 ```
 //tailwind.config.js
 ...